 We were not able to obtain the vote tally from the party.

 Tuesday 24 May 2016: Washington Advisory Primary.
-Polls close 8:00p PDT (0300 UTC).
+Polling hours end at 8:00p PDT (0300 UTC).
 Washington votes by mail.
 Ballots must be postmarked on or before Election Day, or dropped off in a designated ballot box by 8 p.m. local time on Election Day.
 Delegate Pledging: Advisory Primary.
 Voter Eligibility: Closed Primary.
 Today's primary has no affect on delegate allocation.

 Sunday 19 June 2016: State Convention / State Party Committee.

 National Convention Pledged PLEO and At-Large delegates are elected at the State Convention by the State Party Committee according to the results of the Congressional District Caucuses.

 The remaining 17 National Convention delegates consist of

 These 17 delegates and will go to the Democratic National Convention officially "Unpledged".

 The state legislature adjourned 24 April 2015 so the bills above are dead.